Types of clinical trials

 This page tells you about different types of clinical trials and studies.
 It has information about

 Medical research studies involving people are called clinical trials.
 They are divided into different stages, called phases.
 The earliest phase trials may look at whether a drug is safe or the side effects it causes.
-A later phase trial will aim to test whether a new treatment is better than existing treatments.
+A later phase trial aims to test whether a new treatment is better than existing treatments.

 We have more information about the phases of trials.